 Also called ASD (Anti Snoring Devices) or MRD (Mandibular Repositioning Devices), oral appliances work by holding the lower jaw in a forward position so that it does not shift or fall open during sleep.
 This prevents the airway from collapsing thus reducing snoring and/or sleep apnea.

 Most patients experience relief the very first night.
 It can take up to a week to get used to wearing an appliance.
 The compliance of patients wearing these oral appliances is far greater than wearing a CPAP machine which has a large nose piece, tubes running behind the head, and a noisy air compressor next to the bed.
 Considering this, oral appliances are a highly effective solution for both snoring and sleep apnea

 Bryn Mawr Dental Associates is proud and excited to be one of the only offices in the region that utilizes a medical device called a Pharyngometer to determine the best position for your jaw to treat Sleep Apnea.
 Most dental offices arbitrarily bring your jaw forward which often leads to discomfort and an ineffective treatment.
 Utilizing the Pharyngometer allows our doctors to put your jaw in the best position to open and maintain your airway without unnecessary advancements or bite openings.
 This makes the device much more comfortable and effective.
 Drs.
-Bookman, Pavel, and Turner work closely with primary care physicians, ENTs, pulmonologists, and sleep medicine specialists throughout the Philadelphia region to coordinate your treatment and help you get the maximum benefit from your medical insurance company.
+Bookman, Pavel, and Kataria work closely with primary care physicians, ENTs, pulmonologists, and sleep medicine specialists throughout the Philadelphia region to coordinate your treatment and help you get the maximum benefit from your medical insurance company.